boostup/react-youtube-clone/README.md

 #### Playlists
   - [ ] CRUD
   - [ ] add, delete, drag to change position of entries in a playlist, or even accross playlist
+  - [ ] search for videos by name within playlist

 #### Left panel (sliding)
   - [ ] displays list of playlists